Becoming a parent and having a child is a massive change in anyone’s life.

 If you feel like your regret is selfish, it’s not.

-You do need to take care of and address your feelings as a parent, as well as your child’s.
+You do need to take care of and address your feelings as a parent and your child.
 Here are some of the most common roots of parenting regret.

 Many parents begin to fear the commitment of this new relationship and become saddened that their life as they knew it is changed forever.

-For some parents, this manifests as regret and resentment for the child.
+For some parents, this manifests as regret and resentment toward the child.

 Sometimes parents will receive more children than they want.
-Many parents will go into pregnancy wholly prepared and ready for one kid, only to have two come out.
+Many parents will go into pregnancy unprepared and ready for one kid, only to have two.

-When you’ve done the work and prepared for a specific outcome only to have double the work thrust upon you in an instant, regret can be pretty standard.
+When you’ve done the work and prepared for a specific outcome only to have double the work thrust upon you instantly, regret can be pretty standard.

 The same can be said for having triplets instead of twins or even having fewer kids than you intended for whatever reason.

 If you don’t have twins, think of the poor folks who do, AND they might feel double the regret you do.